Hello, I'm Martin Chernyavskiy đŸ‘‹

-I’m a Computer Science sophomore at the University of Wisconsin–Madison.
-My interests center on database internals, distributed systems, and hardware-level performance optimization.
-I focus on engineering scalable backend infrastructure, ranging from columnar execution engines to fault-tolerant data pipelines.
+I'm a Computer Science student at the University of Wisconsin–Madison.
+My interests center on database internals, systems engineering, and backend infrastructure.
+I'm drawn to how high-performance data systems are designed and built, from query execution and storage engines to the hardware-software interface that shapes their performance.

 Experience